 Executive Summary: an overview of the endeavor, the petitioner’s credentials that position him/her to succeed in the endeavor, and a brief explanation demonstrating why the U.S. will benefit from the endeavor in areas related to Dhanasar (2016).

-Detailed credentials discussion: after briefly describing the endeavor, this section includes an in-depth discussion of the petitioner’s credentials related to the EB-2 categories of exceptional ability or advanced degree.
-The team at ProfVal.com believe that it is not just important to mention credentials, but also to explain in understandable terms why each credential positions the petitioner to succeed in their endeavor.
+Detailed credentials discussion: after describing the endeavor, this section includes an in-depth discussion of the petitioner’s credentials related to the EB-2 categories of exceptional ability or advanced degree.
+The team at ProfVal.com believe that it is not just important to mention credentials, but also to explain in understandable terms why the petitioner's credentials position him or her to succeed in the endeavor.